lightcode/OVM/readme.md

     pool_name: pool-vm-ssd
 ```

-Explanations:

-* **Pool ID**: the pool name is given between quote in the first line.
-This name is used in OVM when you create a VM
-* **Driver**: the second line is the driver name.
-We tell to OVM how to access to the storage
-* **Pool name**: on the third line, the parameter `pool_name` specify the name of the pool in libvirt.
-It's a driver params.
+Here we create the storage pool *ssd*.
+We use the driver *VolumeDriver* to access it.
+The other parameter, _pool-vm-ssd_ is the name of the libvirt pool.

 ## Networks

-To add a network connection to a VM, you must create a network.
-The network can be used to configure a static IPv4 automatically.
+Networks are used by OVM to add an interface in the VM and eventually to configure the IP stack.
+To add a new network, we add a dictionary where the key is the **Network ID**.
+This dictionary contains another dictionary with different parameters:

+* **driver**: this key tells to OVM how to handle the network.
+Today, only the driver `OpenvSwitchDriver` exists.
-You can add network by adding the following line at the end of the bloc "Networks definition" in `resources.yml` :
+* **net_name**: the parameter `net_name` define the name of the network in libvirt.
+* **net_portgroup**: this term is used in libvirt configuration network. _This option is facultative_.
+* **pool_ip**: it's a set of parameters to configure the IP allocation.

+**Example**:

 ```yaml
 networks: